Kxvin1/filter/README.md

 ![Home Page Authenticated](https://i.imgur.com/y1AHScb.jpeg)

-- When hovering over a listing a shadow will appear to let the user know which shop is the point of focus.
-- Clicking on 'Business Details' will redirect the user to that specific shop's details page.

 - Home Page

 ![Home Page Splash](https://i.imgur.com/4a1N2VG.jpeg)

-- Hovered over a single business
+- When hovering over a listing a shadow will appear to let the user know which shop is the point of focus.

 ![Hover Home](https://i.imgur.com/UYBknkS.png)

+- Clicking on 'Business Details' will redirect the user to that specific shop's details page.

 ## Business Details